-Ocimum labiatum, the Pink Sage, is an attractive plant that produces masses of pink or mauve flowers from early summer till autumn.
+Ocimum labiatum, the Pink Sage, is an attractive plant that produces masses of pink or mauve flowers from early summer till late autumn.

 Ocimum labiatum (=Orthosiphon labiatus), Pink Sage or Shell Bush, is a very ornamental garden shrub.
 It bears a profusion of pink to mauve flowers from early summer to late autumn.
 It has an added advantage that it is happy to grow in full sun or partial shade.

 - Ocimum is the ancient Greek name for Basil, which is a member of this genus.

 - labiatum is Latin and means lipped, referring to the two prominent lips on the flowers.

 Common Names: Pink sage, shell bush (Eng) and pienksalie (Afr).

 Size: 1 – 1.8 m by 1 – 1.5 m.

 - Sprays of fine pink to mauve flowers.

 Fragrance: Crushed leaves are aromatic.